 Here’s one example: IT companies can use an LMS to train potential customers on how to use their software before even making a purchase.
 Many companies do this by offering a trial version of their software for x amount of days, and they include free automated support so that customers can get familiar with a product before committing.
 Some companies may also find it useful to offer courses to current customers, teaching them how to use their software in more advanced ways.

-Our client RLDATIX uses AOM as a supplementary educational tool to teach healthcare organizations how to provide the best care to their patients.
+Our client, RLDATIX, uses Academy Of Mine to teach healthcare organizations how to provide excellent care to their patients.

 Extended Enterprise Training

 Extended enterprise training is the act of your company training other companies.
 There are a few features in specific that make an LMS particularly useful for this type of B2B training:

 One of them is customer portals, which allows you to onboard companies and enroll users at scale.
 Using customer portals, you can train various companies in different industries, all while keeping customers and all training curriculum completely separate.